bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 	@docker-compose down
 ```

-Make has a concept of dependencies, which means that before a rule is executed, the rule it depends on are executed first.
+`make` has a concept of dependencies, which means that before a rule is executed, the rules it depends on are executed first.
 This makes it trivial to define a 'restart' rule.

 ```make
 restart: down up ## Restart the Jekyll server
 ```

-Make was created for building software so it can check if files need to be recompiled.
+`make` was created for building software so it can check if files need to be recompiled.
 Therefore, the 'name' or target of a rule can be a filename.
 For example, a rule like this

 ```make
 *.c: